-It is possible to terminate the buyer-broker agreement if either the buyer or the agent feels that the arrangement isn’t working out.
-This section will outline how someone can terminate the agreement, how much prior notice needs to be given and a dollar amount the buyer will have to pay if the advance notice is not given.
+It is usually possible to terminate the buyer-broker agreement if either the buyer or the agent feels that the arrangement isn’t working out.
+This section of the contract will outline how someone can terminate the agreement, how much prior notice needs to be given and a dollar amount the buyer will have to pay if the advance notice is not given.

-Two types of compensation could be listed in this section: Retainer fee and payment.
+Two types of compensation could be listed in this section of the agreement: Retainer fee and payment.

 This section details exclusivity rights that the buyer agrees to.

 If you’re in an exclusive agreement with an agent, this means you will work with them and only them.
 You can negotiate the commission rate, but if the seller agrees to pay additional commission and it is disclosed, the buyer’s agent may receive more.
 However, that doesn’t mean your agent is going to slack on their duties — they still have your best interest at heart.

 If you’re in a nonexclusive agreement, then you, the buyer, may work with other agents to purchase a property.

 This paragraph clearly states what kind of property you are looking for and the price range.
 Because this paragraph specifies what type of property you want to buy, it may grant you the ability to use another agency to look for something else.

 For example, if you are working with an agent to find a new summer home, and the property description states you want a single-family home in the $100,000 to $150,000 price range, then you can probably work with another agent to find an investment property — like a 10-unit complex in the $800,000 to $900,000 price range — but clarify this with your initial agent first.

 Confidentiality is one reason to sign a contract; the other reason might be that the agent then knows you’re a little more serious.
 Hopefully they’ll put a little extra effort in to make things happen or to find a property for you as a client.